AllardL/MS3-BIM-definitions/README.md

 ## Deployment

 The website is hosted on [Heroku](https://ms3-bim-definitions.herokuapp.com/).
+This was done following next steps:
+1. Made requirements.txt with all dependencies
+2. Made a Procfile
+3. Commited everything to git
+4. Logged in to Heroku
+5. Created a site on Heroku by the following command in the terminal: "heroku apps: create MS3-BIM-definitions"
+6. Deployed the site with following command in the terminal: "Git push heroku master"

 If you want to run the code locally, you can clone this repository into the editor of your choice by pasting: "git clone https://github.com/AllardL/MS3-BIM-definitions.git" into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.